Saint Wilfrid Pevensey Bay

 The building was to be of modern design and construction, making use of reinforced concrete beams where appropriate which allowed the forming of a light and airy interior.
 The church, with a seating capacity of 100, is furnished with a small vestry, and a digital Piano to support our worship.

 The development includes a recently refurbished hall for communal and social functions, with a kitchen, a committee room and toilet facilities.
 The two main sections are separated by an entrance hall, with sliding screens which can be opened when required to increase the seating capacity.

 To cope with the growing ownership of cars, ample parking was included in the design.
 The exterior of the building was finished in brick, with adequate windows, and attractive copper cladding to parts of the roof.
 A small turret housed a single bell.
-The church has three stained glass windows, depicting Saints Wilfrid, Nicolas and Richard of Chichester.
+The church has three stained glass windows by Arthur Buss, depicting Saints Wilfrid, Nicolas and Richard of Chichester.

 The Friends were particularly involved with fund-raising, working in close cooperation with the Pevensey Parish Council.
 The total cost of the building was estimated to be £25,000 so a vigorous campaign of local appeals and events, involving the whole community, was set in motion.
 Over £10,000 was raised, the balance being made up in grants from Pevensey Parish Council, various funding providers and the Diocese of Chichester.

 Work commenced in January 1968, and in April of that year, the foundation stone was laid by the Chairman of the Sussex Campaign, Sir Keith Blackburne and blessed by the Archdeacon of Hastings, the Venerable Guy Mayfield.
 Sir Keith commented that this was a unique occasion where a Parochial Church Council and a Parish Council had combined to build a church and hall.